oytisa/ranchi-india-island/src/tasks/task5-visualizationdeployment/Streamlit_presentation/README.md

 The sidebar allows to jump from one page to another

-Please note that Coastal_Erosion.py if the main streamlit app file.
-To excute
+Please note that Coastal_Erosion.py is the main streamlit app file.
+To excute requires the following packages : geopandas and folium

 streamlit run Coastal_Erosion.py